 How do our functional data fit with recently published AMPAR structures?
-Cryo-EM analysis has indicated that the pore diameter at the M3 gate of agonist-bound desensitized GluA2(R)/ γ -2 is less than that of the activated receptor16 and similar to that of the closed (antagonist-bound) receptor33.
-Thus, our demonstration of conducting desensitized states could be seen to present something of a paradox.
-The single closed structure for desensitized GluA2(R)/ γ -2 (Ref.
-16) indicates that 'open' desensitized states were not present under the conditions used for cryo-EM analysis or, if present, were either too heterogeneous to allow reconstruction, or perhaps too similar in structure to 'closed' desensitized states to be classified distinctly.
+Cryo-EM analysis has indicated that the pore diameter at the M3 gate of agonist-bound desensitized GluA2(R)/ $\gamma$ -2 is less than that of the activated receptor and similar to that of the closed (antagonist-bound) receptor.
+Thus, the occurence of conducting desensitized states could be seen to present something of a paradox.
+The single closed structure for desensitized GluA2(R)/ $\gamma$ -2 (ref. ) indicates that open desensitized states were not present under the conditions used for cryo-EM analysis or, if present, were either too heterogeneous to allow reconstruction, or perhaps too similar in structure to closed desensitized states to be classified distinctly.
 At the same time, although our kinetic and current-variance data could be adequately mimicked by Scheme 1 without the inclusion of closed desensitized receptors, our data do not preclude their existence.
 For simplicity, we assigned a conductance to all occupied desensitized states, but models including both closed and conducting desensitized states could also broadly reproduce our functional data.
 Nonetheless, the magnitude of the steady-state current (relative to the peak current) limits how many closed desensitized channels are likely to be present in our recordings.
-Of note, rapid transitions between these
+Of note, rapid transitions between these states would be required to account for the absence of clear channel closures from steady state in our singlechannel records.
+Taken together, it is certainly possible that both closed and open desensitized receptors are present in cryo-EM conditions, in which closed desensitized channels might predominate, as well as in our recordings, in which conducting desensitized channels are clearly prevalent.